robotcoletiva/FireParrot/README.md

 Summarised here are the current thoughts on implementation.
 Class diagrams will be completed at a later date.

 Input:
 The framework will provide a generalised interface that input devices will implement.
-This provides allows the system to gather basic input information such as current movement direction/speed.
+This allows the system to gather basic input information such as current movement direction/speed.
 It will then feed this information to the output module, and in turn to the drone.
 The system will also provide a mechanism that feeds back video output, gyroscope output etc.

 Output:
 We will write a high level wrapper around the api which makes it easy for us to control the drone.
 This provides basic movement control for rotation, height adjustment, and movement.